How to Get Your Los Angeles Dentist Practice Recommended by ChatGPT

 Can I pay ChatGPT to recommend my practice?

-No. There is no paid placement that buys you into a ChatGPT recommendation the way Google Ads buys a slot above the organic results.
-Anyone promising to "pay your way" into the AI answer is selling something that does not exist.
-What you can do is earn the recommendation by being the practice the engine can most confidently verify and describe: complete listings, consistent facts, genuine recent reviews, clear treatment and insurance pages, and real corroboration across the web.
-That is the whole game, and it is open to a single-location practice as much as a large group.
+No. Google Ads can buy you a slot above the organic results; no equivalent purchase drops you inside a ChatGPT recommendation.
+When someone offers to "pay your way" into the AI answer, what they are selling has no reality behind it.
+You reach the recommendation by earning it, as the practice the engine can verify and describe with the most confidence: complete listings, consistent facts, genuine recent reviews, clear treatment and insurance pages, and real corroboration across the web.
+A single-location practice can take that route just as readily as a multi-office group.

 Is any of this against advertising rules?

-No, done as described here, and that is by design.
-US dental advertising is governed by truthful-advertising standards (the FTC's rules against deceptive claims, your state dental board's advertising provisions, and the American Dental Association's Principles of Ethics and Code of Professional Conduct), all of which come down to the same core rule: what you publish must be accurate and not misleading.
-That governs your website, your Google profile, your reviews replies, and any third-party listing you feed.
+No, not when it is done the way this page describes, and that is deliberate.
+Truthful-advertising standards govern US dental advertising (the FTC's rules against deceptive claims, your state dental board's advertising provisions, and the American Dental Association's Principles of Ethics and Code of Professional Conduct), and they all reduce to one core rule: whatever you publish must be accurate and not misleading.
+That rule reaches everything you put out, from your website and Google profile to your review replies and any third-party listing you feed.

 Frequently asked questions